ironscar/vagrant-debian-bullseye/README.md

 - once running, run ```vagrant ssh``` to connect to it via ssh (sometimes this hangs)
   - in this case, halt the machine with ```vagrant halt```
   - Open control panel > Programs > turn windows features on or off
-  - Disable VirtualMachinePlatorm and restart the system
+  - Disable VirtualMachinePlatorm & Windoes Hyper-V and restart the system
+  - This can have an effect on running Docker Desktop
 - at this point your machine is up and you are connected to it at /home/vagrant directory
 - you can run ```logout``` on the machine terminal to jump out of connection